Antonio-Calderon-Gordon/Network_Biology_Group_6C_Project/README.md

 Date: 28/06/2024

 - See "Packages.R" file to check the necessary R packages to run the script that was used in this project.
+- See "Outputs" folder to have a look at all the output that has been generated throughout the course of our project.